Worship Bulletin

 A brief silence.

-Uphold all who suffer, O God.
-Give refuge to those of us who know rejection, and shelter to those of us who have nowhere to lay our heads.
+Merciful God, we lift up all who suffer.
+Bring healing, comfort, and peace to those who are sick, grieving, or in pain.
 Come alongside all who are ill or struggling.
 By your grace, make your presence known among all who call to you for healing.
 We remember any who are sick or suffering those named in our prayer bowl, those on our prayer list, and those we name aloud or in the silence of our hearts.
-(PAUSE) Give all your fullness of joy.
+(PAUSE).
+Give us compassionate hearts to accompany those who are hurting and courage to work for justice and mercy.
 God of grace,

 Please feel free to offer other petitions at this time.
 (PAUSE)